Continuation Sheaves in Dynamics: Sheaf Cohomology and Bifurcation: Bifurcations and sheaf cohomology

 \begin{example} Let $X$ be the 2-point compactification of the line and consider the following family of differential equations

-The above system defines a 1-parameter family of flows $\obphi\colon \Lambda\to \sDS(\R,X)$ of flows on $X$ over parameter space $\Lambda = \Sb^1$.
+The above system defines a 1-parameter family of flows $\obphi\colon \mathrm{\Lambda}\to \sDS(\R,X)$ of flows on $X$ over parameter space $\mathrm{\Lambda} = \Sb^1$.
 Via the conjugacy $x\mapsto x-\lambda$ we conclude that $\obphi$ is stable and thus the attractor sheaf $\scrA^\obphi$ is a locally constant sheaf as indicated by Lemma \ref{prop:stableconstant}.
 Since $\pm\infty$ are not attractors, the only global sections in $\scrA^\obphi$ are $\varnothing$ and $X$.
 The stalks of $\scrA^\obphi$ are infinite complete, atomic Boolean algebras which proves that $\scrA^\obphi$ is not a constant sheaf. \end{example}

-The above example shows that even if $\Lambda$ is connected, then a stable system need not be uniformly stable.
-Indeed, $\obphi$ in Example \ref{counterconstant} allows a conjugacy over $\Lambda = \Sb^1$, then the attractor sheaf $\scrA^\obphi$ is constant which contradicts above statement that $\scrA^\obphi$ is locally constant but not constant.
-A locally constant sheaf is the sheaf of sections of a covering space.
-With additional conditions on $\Lambda$ such sheaves may be constant sheaves.
+The above example shows that even if $\mathrm{\Lambda}$ is connected, then a stable system need not be uniformly stable.
+Indeed, $\obphi$ in Example \ref{counterconstant} allows a conjugacy over $\mathrm{\Lambda} = \Sb^1$, then the attractor sheaf $\scrA^\obphi$ is constant which contradicts above statement that $\scrA^\obphi$ is locally constant but not constant.